-When you're renting a car, at some point you'll be asked whether you want to purchase certain types of insurance -- whether the coverage is for you, your belongings, or the vehicle itself, in the event of a car accident.
-Of course, each of these coverage options adds a daily charge to the overall cost of the rental, and you may not be certain whether you need any of them.
+Fending off a rental car agent's offers of insurance coverage is a time-honored tradition at the rental counter.
+You'll be asked whether you want to purchase certain types of insurance—whether the coverage is for you (your "person"), your belongings, or the vehicle itself, in the event of a car accident.
+Of course, each of these coverage options adds a daily charge to the overall cost of the rental, and you may not be certain whether you actually need any of these protections.

-Knowing what your auto insurance policy covers -- and does not cover -- when you rent a car will help you make the best on-the-spot decisions about additional coverage when you're standing at the counter.
+Knowing what your auto insurance policy covers—and what it does not cover—when you rent a car will help you make the best on-the-spot decisions about additional coverage when you're standing at the counter.

 Note: The credit card you use to reserve and pay for the rental might provide coverage for damage to the vehicle.
-Check the fine print of your card agreement, or call the servicer.
+Check the fine print of your card agreement, or call the bank/card company.

 Even though your own insurance might apply to a rental car accident, your policy may contain deductibles and limits of liability that would still expose you to significant out-of-pocket expenses in the event of an accident.